flisanp/ms2-barcelona-guide/README.md

 #### During Development I Fixed The Following Bugs

+- Trouble with linking buttons to map and showing the correct markers

+- Info window on markers would not work

  - Mobile responsiveness for about page not worked as intended.
 Image appears too small and does not move to underneath the text.
 	- changed setting from `col-6` to `col-12 col-lg-6`